 Just as Coach Jimmy V dreamt of finding cures for cancer, we too are a part of the fight to eliminate this disease.
 Thank you for sharing your story.
 It really can make a difference.

-from Carrollton, TX
+from Houston, TX

 When I was diagnosed with Breast cancer a few years back, I reacted like most who receive a cancer diagnose, first thing came to mind was a “death sentence”.
 I found out later that it was truly “an awakening” for me; even after being diagnosed with colon cancer a few years later.
 I began questioning God, why would you do this to me?
 What had I done so bad in life to have this thrown upon me?
 But instead of bemoaning my fate, I decided to look for the positive side of it.
 There has...Read More

 from Lancaster, TX

 Back two year ago I was diagnosed with lung cancer went through all of the treatments(radiation and chemo)and then found out I was in remission I was so happy to hear that and then about six months later I had another CT scan done and found out that I had Colin cancer, the doctors was able to remove the cancer and now I am in remission.
 To make along story short I thank the lord up above each and every day.PS thank you all for the donation it really came in handed, and when I get...Read More

 from Mays Landing, NJ

 I was working on June 9th 2016 when I slipped and fell on my hip.
 They called the ambulance were they took me to Insrpair Hospital to check my left hip they took a cat scan and found a large soft tissue mass in my colon.
 The next day went to occupational Health to go back to work.
 But the doctor there read the report and told me what they found .
 The next week had a colonoscopy and they found the Cancer in my colon at the VA Hospital in Wilmington.
 And they schedule pet CT whole body scan and...Read More